jellyfish2004/BrowseEasy/browse-easy/README.md

 - "Make the cursor bigger"
 - "Add tooltips to buttons"
 - "Generate alt text for images"

+### Content Sharing Commands
+When content sharing is enabled, you can also ask:
+- "What is this page about?"
+- "Summarize the main content"
+- "What links are available on this page?"
+- "What images are on this page?"
+- "What forms are available?"
+- "What are the main headings?"
+- "What accessibility issues do you see?"
+- "How can I make this page more accessible?"

+### Using Content Sharing
+1. **Enable Content Sharing**: Check the "📄 Share current page content with AI" checkbox in the chat interface
+2. **Wait for Loading**: The status will show "Loading..." then "Ready: X words" when content is extracted
+3. **Ask Questions**: Use natural language to ask about the page content or request accessibility improvements
+4. **Privacy Control**: Uncheck the box anytime to stop sharing content with AI
+5. **Automatic Updates**: Content is re-extracted when you enable sharing on a new page

 ### Settings Persistence
 - Settings automatically save when changed through either the Chat or Settings tabs